tmcgilchrist/postgresql-transactional/README.md

 a phantom type in each relevant type signature that indicates whether said function has read-only or write-enabled effects.
 This can be useful when dispatching read-only queries to Postgres replicas.

+##  Helium Documentation and Community Support

+* **Docs** Complete documenation for all parts of Helium can be found at [docs.helium.com](https://docs/helium.com).

+* **chat.helium.com** - If you have questions or ideas about how to use this code - or any part of Helium - head over the [chat.helium.com](https://chat.helium.com).
+We're standing by to help.

 ## About

 `postgresql-transactional` was extracted from a production Haskell project at